mimergel/sap-hana-vm/README.md

 		[![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmimergel%2Fsap-hana-vm%2Fbeta%2FARM-Template%2Fdevops-deployment-agent.json)

-		You'll need to add the target Subnet ID which can be retrieve via `az network vnet subnet list -g ResourceGroup --vnet-name Name --query [].id`
+		You'll need to enter the target Subnet ID which can be retrieved in the cloudshell via `az network vnet subnet list -g ResourceGroup --vnet-name Name --query [].id`

 		* Complete the DevOps Deployment Agent Setup with
 			1. login with your ssh user and `cd devopsagent ; ./config.sh` -> follow the prompts and enter required information, have the PAT (personal access token) from DevOps ready [see here where to retrieve the PAT](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops#authenticate-with-a-personal-access-token-pat) and [in this picture see the script prompts and required entries](./Documentation/Images/agent-setup.jpg)